tipbit/tidbits/README.md

-tidbits
+Tidbits
 =======

-Tipbit's tidbits.
+Tipbit's Tidbits.
 Helper libraries for iOS.

 Most code here is Copyright (c) Tipbit Inc, and licensed under the terms of